 Arbory 1 Flinders Walk, Melbourne, 8648 7644

-In the very heart of Melbourne, wedged between Flinders St Station and the Yarra River: Dogs are welcome in the outdoor zones.
+In the very heart of Melbourne, wedged between Flinders St Station and the Yarra River: Dogs are welcome in the outdoor zones of this pet friendly cafe.
 The food is more human than dog-friendly, so bring along a little snack for Poochie.

 Open: 365 days a year from 7.30am-late